 Cecil is the great-grandson of George W. Vanderbilt and has served as president and CEO of The Biltmore Company, which he co-directs with his sister, Diana C. Pickering.
 His father, longtime owner of the Biltmore Company William A.V.
 Cecil, Sr., served on the Asheville School Board of Trustees.

-Jose Gonzalez 1985 In 2016, Gonzalez was appointed as the CEO of Petróleos Mexicanos, more commonly known as PEMEX, by Mexican President Peña Nieto.
-Before this position, he served as the Director General of the Mexican Institute of Social Security and as Undersecretary of Income in the Ministry of Finance and Public Credit.
+Jose Gonzalez 1985 In 2017, Gonzalez was appointed as Mexico's Minister of Finance under President Peña Nieto.
+He previously served as the CEO of Petróleos Mexicanos, more commonly known as PEMEX, and he has served as the Director General of the Mexican Institute of Social Security and as Undersecretary of Income in the Ministry of Finance and Public Credit.
 Gonzalez also worked as a professor at Stanford University and as the Senior Economist for Bolivia, Paraguay, and Peru at the World Bank.

 Levin H. Campbell 1944 Honorable Judge Levin H. Campbell was confirmed to serve on the First Circuit U.S. Court of Appeals in 1972.
 He served as Chief Judge from 1983 to 1990 and assumed senior status in 1992.
 Campbell graduated from Harvard College and Harvard Law School.
 In addition to numerous judicial positions, he served as a lieutenant in the U.S. Army (1951-54), was elected as a state representative of Massachusetts (1963-4), and served in the Massachusetts Attorney General’s Office (1965-1968).
 Campbell was awarded the Asheville School Award of Merit in 1982.